green-nk/nyc-citi-bike/terraform/README.md

 3. Setup a [service account](https://cloud.google.com/docs/authentication/getting-started)
     * Grant `BigQuery Admin`, `Compute Admin`, `Service Account User`, `Storage Admin`, `Storage Object Admin` and `Viewer` roles to get a service account email to be used later.
     * Download a service account key json file for authentication to be used later.
+    * You can use `scp <source-path> <user>@<host>:<target-path>` to copy key file to your GCE to be used for authentication after finish setting up infrastructure.

 ### Setup Infrastructure with terraform
-1. Setup a terraform input variable file.
+1. Setup a terraform input variable file in a terraform folder.
 See list of [regions and zones](https://cloud.google.com/compute/docs/regions-zones)
     ```tfvars
     project_id = <gcp-project-id>
     region = <gcp-region>